 We have seen tremendous yearly growth both in the number of studies that utilize PEA and in the quality of journals publishing these studies.
 Exhibit 14 below shows the growth over time, highlighting the cumulative number of articles each year and plots the growth in average impact factor of all publications in each year.
-During the last three and a half years alone, there have been almost 440 publications based on PEA.
+During the last three years alone, there have been almost 400 publications based on PEA.